 Dr. Lateffa Robinson is a Licensed Psychologist in Maryland.
 Dr. Robinson earned her Doctorate in Clinical Psychology (PhD) from Howard University in Washington, D.C.
 She completed her internship at The University of Southern California University Center for Excellence in Developmental Disabilities (USC UCEDD) at Children’s Hospital Los Angeles.
 Prior to earning her PhD, Dr. Robinson earned a Masters degree in Social Work (MSW), with a Clinical focus, also from Howard University.
 Before entering into private practice, Dr. Robinson has gaining over 15 years of experience as a mental health professional, providing a range of services to individuals and families in a variety of settings, including community mental health centers, public schools, and outpatient hospitals; as well as providing Mental Health Consultation to other professionals providing mental health and special education services.
 She has served as Adjunct Professor at Howard University and continues to work as Clinical Assessment Consultant/Trainer with Houghton Mifflin Harcourt.
 She has extensive training in psychodiagnostic services, individual and family therapy, cultural competence, and mental health advocacy.
 Her psychotherapy practice orientation is holistic and eclectic, with an emphasis on using cognitive-behavioral and solution-focused strategies to foster positive change in the lives of individuals and families.

-» Contact Dr. Pollard » Client Portal (Current Clients Only)Ms. Maureen Betz is a clinical social worker, licensed in Maryland and Washington DC.
+Maureen Betz, LCSW-C is a clinical social worker, licensed in Maryland and Washington DC.
 After earning her Bachelor’s degree from McGill University in Montreal, Canada, she completed her Masters in Social Work at the Catholic University of America, with a dual-concentration in clinical and macro social work.
 She also earned a Certificate in International Social Development, and spent time working with children and impoverished urban communities in the Philippines.
 Maureen completed internship studies in a community based setting treating individuals dually-diagnosed with HIV and co-occurring mental health issues.
 Maureen’s other professional experience includes leadership roles in community-based mental health and non-profit settings in Washington DC.
 She has particular expertise working with individuals surviving trauma, recovering from addictions, mood disorders and psychotic disorders.
 Maureen is an ally to the LGBTQIA community, and has specialized training in Critical Incident Stress Management, trauma informed care, and person-centered approaches to treatment.
 As a therapist, Maureen sees her role as facilitating clients’ ability to identify and define problematic experiences for themselves, collaborate in the creation of a mutually agreed upon, goal-oriented plan of treatment, and to foster existing strengths and resiliency in order to empower clients to achieve success in the future.

 Andrew Dauler, LCMFT is a marriage and family therapist licensed in Maryland.
 He earned his master’s degree in Marriage and Family Therapy from the University of Maryland at College Park.
 Andrew specializes in analyzing the context of a person’s satisfaction in their romantic, familial, social and professional relationships.
 He helps to clarify the patterns that leave people feeling stuck in their distress, and empowers people with the skills and strength to feel secure.
 Andrew is trained in a variety of approaches to meet each individual’s needs, including Cognitive behavioral therapy, Emotionally Focused therapy, Gottman therapy, Play therapy, Narrative therapy, and Structural therapy